This list is about the most serious red flags in men.

 Lastly, this doesn’t include your guys who do cyclical work (assuming their bills are covered in the interim).

-This is about the guy who is in a constant state of unemployment.
-This is the guy who gets hired and fired at some place new every 4-5 months.
+This is about a guy who is in a constant state of unemployment.
+This is the guy who gets hired and fired at someplace new every 4-5 months.

 The issue with breaking the law to make money isn’t just an ethical one.
 For example, it doesn’t really matter if you sell drugs (at least not to me).
 People choose to do drugs, someone chooses to sell them, and the law has decided that’s illegal.
-The real issue is the type of people and the dangers a person brings if they dabble in illegal sources of income.
+The issue is the type of people and the dangers a person brings if they get paid this way.

-I had to stop hanging out with a childhood friend after bringing his gun to an innocent house party.
+I had to stop hanging out with a childhood friend after he brought his gun to an innocent house party.
 I had also driven him in my car while he had this gun.
 If we got pulled over or hurt someone, my life would get much harder.

 No real profession